keepthrifty/keepthrifty.github.io/_posts/2016-04-04-mortgage-math-101.md

 More specifically, you should understand how to figure out your monthly payment and how that payment gets broken down into principal and interest.

-Now that we've laid the foundation, you should be all set up for my next post where  I'll show how we are on-track to save $160,000 on our mortgage through applying some cool tactics.
+Now that we've laid the foundation, you should be all set up for my next post where I'll show how we are on-track to [save $160,000 on our mortgage][save-on-mortgage] through applying some cool tactics.

 If you've got any questions, feel free to [tweet][tweet-me], comment below, or e-mail me at chris (at) keepthrifty (dot) com.